AdvancedCustomFields/docs/fields/radio-button.md

   The layout orientation of radio inputs.
 Select from "Vertical" to "Horizontal".

 - **Return Format**
   Specifies the value format returned by ACF functions.
-Select from "Value", "Label" or "Both(Array)".
+Select from Value, Label or Both (array).

 ## Template usage

 ### Display a single selected value
-This example demonstrates how to load and display a single selected value.
+This example demonstrates how to display the selected value.

 ```
 <p>Color: <?php the_field('color'); ?></p>